andrejarrell/andrejarrell/README.md

 I am a Full Stack Web Developer.
 That means I work on the Front End (JS, HTML, CSS) and the Back End (Databases, APIs, Routing).
 It is my passion to create new things and get better at what I do.

+> Creator of [listcord.net](https://listcord.net).
+A free listing website for Discord servers.

 ## ⚡ Technologies

 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=flat-square&logo=javascript&logoColor=F7DF1E&color=black)